MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 ```

 2) AWS Credentials.
 [Sign up](http://aws.amazon.com/).

+We're renting our 'test lab' from AWS, so we need a little setup.

 a) Sign into the Console.
 Top left.
 Your name -> Security Credentials -> Access Keys -> Generate.